adinkojic/PLAV/README.md

 This software is designed for users to implement their own aircraft models and simulate it in a somewhat realistic model of the Earth.
 They can enter basic aerodynamic coefficients or make their own flight dynamics model from the ground up.

 The simulation models the World Geodetic System 1984 (WGS84) ellispoid model of the Earth with the US Standard Atmosphere 1976.
+A review of the theory behind this simulation is in my Senior Thesis, which is in this repo.

 This software has been validated using the [NASA Engineering and Safety Center Atmospheric check cases](https://nescacademy.nasa.gov/flightsim/2015) 1 to 3 and 6 to 13.3.
 These cases are avaible for the user to run.